luciangreen/Time_Machine/README.md

 # Time_Machine

+* Welcome to Lucian's Time Machine, which offers a positive way of life, extending life for those who would like it, and bringing advanced technology to us so that all may enjoy immortality through meditation.
+* The way of life in the simulation is relaxing, there is no pressure to work and one can live a life on a pension creating art and studying and having fun.
+* Imagine the possibilities: articulating to the top of academia and industry, enjoying the perks of relaxation from activity and preventing the onset of age-related body-breakdown.

 * Warning: Changing the algorithm to not include meditation may be fatal.
-You should meditate with 108 arems before and after travel.
+You should meditate with 108 arems and 108 greens before and after travel.
 * Travel through time with meditation.
 * <a href="https://www.youtube.com/watch?v=YojBn1UcFKo&t=14s">Youtube video</a>
 * "I can convert myself to a bot, convert shadow bots to bots (allowing people and finance) and time travel as a bot (all with 250 breasonings).
 There is a lag while people are ready for you to time travel."